Jcrash29/jcrash29.github.com/travels/_posts/2018-07-13-NYCamping.md

 * "John you pretend to be Tim, Tim you pretend to be John" - Car, "I dont know if i can be that witty" - John "I was gonna say the same thing" - Tim

 * "Did you guys survive the hiking trip?" -John "Had to sacrifice Tim to a bear, but otherwise yes"

+* "Look its a night butterfly" - Matt, "You mean a moth" - Everyone, "Nope I dont"